raphaelalmeidamartins/to-do-list/README.md

 <br>

 <h2 id="en">:us: English</h2>
-<p>Project of HTML, CSS and JavaScript develop by me (<a href="https://www.linkedin.com/in/raphaelameidamartins/" target="_blank" rel="external">Raphael Martins</a>) in the end of the Unit 5 Module 1 of the Web Development course at <a href="https://www.betrybe.com" targe="_blank" rel="nofollow">Trybe</a>.
-I was approved with 100% of the mandatory and optional requirements met, and following all the Linter rules of best practices and code standardization.</p>
+<p>Project of HTML, CSS, and JavaScript developed by me (<a href="https://www.linkedin.com/in/raphaelameidamartins/" target="_blank" rel="external">Raphael Martins</a>) at the end of the Unit 5 Module 1 of the Web Development course at <a href="https://www.betrybe.com" targe="_blank" rel="nofollow">Trybe</a>.
+I was approved with 100% of the mandatory and optional requirements met.</p>
-<p>We had to develop a dynamic and interactive web page that the user can add items to a to-do list, change their order, mark them as completed or delete them.
+<p>We developed a dynamic and interactive web page with a to-do list application.
+The user can change the order of the list items, mark them as completed, or delete them.
 It's also possible to save the list, so when the user enters the page again, it is the same way as it was left.</p>
 <p><a href="https://raphaelalmeidamartins.github.io/project-to-do-list/" target="_blank">Click here</a> to check out the final version of the project on your browser.</p>

 ![My grade of the project - Minha nota no projeto](./nota.png)